 €€ | Mexican Taqueria Food Truck | Family Friendly | Contemporary | Camden Row

 Ordering lamb barbacoa is the way to go here.
-The soft tortillas are made from corn flour and there are two vegetarian options available (“salsa macha cauliflower” and “barbacoa sweet potato”).
-You’ll get two reasonably sized tacos for each order, but those with real hunger pangs should add a side of chips and guac to feel fully satisfied.
+The soft tortillas are made from corn flour and there are two vegetarian options available (salsa macha cauliflower and barbacoa sweet potato).
+You’ll get two reasonably sized tacos with each order, but those with real hunger pangs should add a side of chips and guac to feel fully satisfied.

 Address: 12 Camden Row, Saint Kevin’s Dublin

 €€ | Irish Food | Family Friendly | Dine-in | Stephen Street